 The proposed variation to the Agreement and any other alternate Change Proposals submitted.

-The likely effects of the Change Proposal if it was implemented.
+The likely effects of the Change Proposal if it was implemented, including whether the proposed variation will impact on any current DCUSA owned Data Flows/Items or will necessitate the creation of new DCUSA owned Data Flows/Items.

-The proposed date for implementation.
+The proposed date for implementation and whether or not a lead time for implementation is recommended.

 An assessment of whether there would be a material impact on greenhouse gas emissions if the CP were implemented.